fjvallarino/monomer/tasks.md

   - Add new request types (drag started, drag stopped, drag cancelled)
   - Add new events (drag hover)
   - SDL supports Drag and Drop integration with OS
+  - Image
+    - Can performance be improved?
+Use sbt functions?
+    - When adding image, on failure remove an the least used image and retry
+  - Create self rendered version of dropdown and list
   - Does it make sense to handle offset
     - It would avoid resizing on scroll
     - We need transform stack on Renderer (also rotate?)